 Father and son as well as business partners Marc and Michael Fasanella grew up working in the professions of estate gardening, landscape maintenance, residential construction, and stone masonry.
 Between 2018-2023 they joined forces to offer environ

-Our Work Offering expert guidance in the adaptive reclamation of the built environment and surrounding ecosystem - our work focused on regenerative architecture and land stewardship.
-Marc brought to the company his training and certifications i
+Grounding Offering expert guidance in the adaptive reclamation of the built environment and surrounding ecosystem - their work focused on regenerative architecture and land stewardship.
+Marc brought to the company his training and certifications

-Landscape Design Implementing systems of Permaculture, a design process based in ecology, we minimized waste, reduced labor and energy input, incorporated agroecology, handcraft, locally sourced natural materials, and passive solar / rainwater h
+Landscape Design Implementing systems of Permaculture, a design process based in ecology, Marc and Michael sought to minimize waste, reduce labor and energy input, incorporate principles of agroecology, handcraft, locally sourced natural material

 image.jpeg

-Landscape Restoration Either inert or biodegradable was our goal.
-We addressed the landscape as a living entity that responds to the changes impressed upon it.
-By interpreting the existing grade, using as many permeable surfaces as possible, w
+Landscape Restoration Either inert or biodegradable was always the first principle when selecting materials.
+Marc and Michael addressed the landscape as a living entity that responds to the changes impressed upon it.
+By interpreting t

 image.jpeg